centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-a-remote-server/using-packages.md

 > During web installation, it is not necessary to install the Autodiscovery module.

-> In the step **Initialization of the monitoring**, only Actions 6 to 8 need to be done.
+> In the step **Initialization of the monitoring**, only actions 6 to 8 need to be done.

 ## Step 5: Register the server